 - Eye problems (eye discharge may lead to excess nasal discharge)

 - Toxin exposure

 If you notice nasal discharge in your cat and there are no other signs of illness, then it's sensible to wait for a day or two to see if the runny nose clears up.
 If other signs appear, or the runny nose continues for a few days, then your cat will need veterinary attention.

 Call your veterinarian to ask about the next steps.
 If your cat has cold-like signs (nasal discharge and congestion, sneezing, eye discharge) then your vet's office may want to schedule an appointment at a specific time in order to keep other cats away.
 Many feline upper respiratory infections are highly contagious.

-The first thing your veterinarian will do is perform a thorough examination on your cat.
+The first thing your veterinarian will do is perform a thorough examination of your cat.
 Be sure to share as much information as possible about the signs you have seen at home as well as your cat's current and past medical history.
-Let your vet know about your cat's environment, diet, and any medications or supplements you are giving.
+Let your vet know about your cat's environment, diet, and any medications or supplements you are giving your pet.

-The best way to prevent a runny nose in your cat is to prevent illnesses and injuries from occurring in the first place.
+The best way to prevent a runny nose in your cat is to try to stop illnesses and injuries from occurring in the first place.
 Outdoor cats are at a higher risk for injuries and catching contagious infections.
 Keeping your cat indoors can greatly reduce the risks.
-Also, be sure your cat is vaccinated as recommended by your veterinarian.
+Also, be sure your cat is vaccinated on schedule as recommended by your veterinarian.